Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. Subject to sub-rule (5), donors may direct funds towards a specific purpose which may, without limiting the types of specific purpose, include support for—

-   1. specific election or non-election campaigns; or
+   a) specific election or non-election campaigns; or

    2. individual candidates or Branches.